Neil Laughton: Bering Strait

 In the winter of 2016 Neil Laughton and James Bingham attempted to make a crossing of the Bering Strait.
-The ice was too thin to walk on and would not support their weight, but nor was it possible to paddle through in their kayaks.
+The ice was too thin to walk on and would not support their weight, but nor was it possible to paddle through on kayaks.
 They began to drift north in the ice into open ocean and had to be rescued airlifted from the ice by a United States Coast Guard helicopter who airlifted them from the ice.